peteroupc/peteroupc.github.io/randomfunc.md

 An important consideration with respect to shuffling is the nature of the underlying RNG, as I discuss in further detail in my [**RNG recommendation document on shuffling**](https://peteroupc.github.io/random.html#Shuffling).<sup>[**(7)**](#Note7)</sup>

-> **Note:** In simulation testing, shuffling is used to relabel items from a dataset at random, where each item in the dataset is assigned one of several labels.
-In such testing&mdash;
-> - one or more statistics that involve the specific labeling of the original dataset's groups is calculated (such as the difference, maximum, or minimum of means or variances between groups), then
-> - multiple simulated datasets are generated, where each dataset is generated by&mdash;
->    - merging the groups,
->    - shuffling the merged dataset, and
->    - relabeling each item in order such that the number of items in each group for the simulated dataset is the same as for the original dataset, then
-> - for each simulated dataset, the same statistics are calculated as for the original dataset, then
-> - the statistics for the simulated datasets are compared with those of the original.

 <a id=Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List></a>
 ### Sampling With Replacement: Choosing a Random Item from a List